PlumpMath/DesignPatterns-222/ChainOfResponsibility/Defination.md

         }
     }

  In our Use Case/Example we have taken a approver which is our abstract base class and is implemented in our concrete handlers like StoreManager, AreaManage and CountryHead.
-All these are overridding the Discount method on behalf of its power otherwise they move to the successor and pass on the request to be processed.
+All these are overriding the Discount method on behalf of its power otherwise they move to the successor and pass on the request to be processed.

  Finally the usage of the pattern is done by creating objects and its sucessor and getting the discounts back.